Skip navigation

 Off the pristine coast of North West Australia, a massive gas project threatens one of Australia's most vibrant and biodiverse coral reefs.
 This ecological marvel, known as Scott Reef, is Australia's largest oceanic reef system, located in the Timor Sea, 270 km from the Kimberley coastline.
 Find out more about what's at risk by reading this photo book.

 The movement against Woodside's Burrup Hub is growing in WA.
 Thousands of West Australians are taking action to stop Woodside's disastrous plans.
-The future of Scott Reef is in the hands of Environment Minister, Tanya Plibersek.
-She will decide this year whether Australia’s most dangerous project goes ahead.
+The future of Scott Reef is in the hands of Environment Minister, Murray Watt.
+He will decide this year whether Australia’s most dangerous project goes ahead.

 Scott Reef, Review of Environmental Values and proposed Browse to North West Shelf Project Environmental Impact Statement/ Environmental Review Document